symoon9/cv/index.md

 ## About Me

-I am an senior undergraduate student at Seoul National University, studying Computer Science and Engineering, as well as Cognitive Neural Computation (a major desigend by myself).
+I am a senior undergraduate student at Seoul National University, studying Computer Science and Engineering, as well as Cognitive Neural Computation (a major desigend by myself).
-I would love to study neural mechanisms in the brain using computational tools.
+My ultimate goal is to study neural mechanisms in the brain using computational tools, and eventually, simulate the whole brain in silico.

 ## Research Interests